JamesTheGiblet/EMBER/readme.md

 ### Q: Why can't it move in v0.1?

-**A:** Movement adds complexity. v0.1 focuses on proving the minimal pattern: sense → energy → survival.
-Movement comes in v0.2 once the basic pattern is validated.
-The motors are wired and ready (just disabled in code).
+**A:** It can!
+This is v0.2.
+The motors are enabled and the bot will actively seek light and avoid obstacles.

 ### Q: How is this different from a light-seeking robot?